 Job opportunities for graduates with a degree in economics include risk analysis and consultancy, which are lucrative careers.

-The average career for an economic analyst is $62,740 plus bonuses and profit sharing.
+According to the bureau of labor statistics, the average career for an economic analyst is $62,740 plus bonuses and profit sharing.
 The average salary for a corporate economist is $75,863 plus bonuses, commissions, and profit-sharing opportunities.

 The field of communications is very vast and an important function of all businesses and organizations.
 Businesses must effectively communicate with customers, other businesses, as well as conducting inter-office communications.
 Communications students learn to concisely convey ideas and information using new methods and technologies that benefit employers.

-The average salary of a communications specialist is $52,480 plus bonuses, commissions, and opportunities for profit sharing.
+According to the bureau of labor statistics, the average salary of a communications specialist is $52,480 plus bonuses, commissions, and opportunities for profit sharing.